Five of the Most Influential Urbanists of All Time Spoke at reSITE

 "45.
 Saskia Sassen - Professor of Sociology at Columbia University and a member of the Committee on Global Thought.
 Coined the term "Global City," and authored Global City: New York, London, Tokyo, published in 1991.45.
 Saskia Sassen - Professor of Sociology at Columbia University and a member of the Committee on Global Thought.
 Coined the term "Global City," and authored Global City: New York, London, Tokyo, published in 1991."

-World renowned urban sociologist and professor at Columbia University in New York, Saskia Sassen explains how city size and openness play a role in cosmopolitan cultural development.
+World renowned urban sociologist, Saskia Sassen explains how city size and openness play a role in cosmopolitan cultural development.
 She highlights the stark contrast between smaller and larger cities and their abilities to accommodate the influx of not only migrants but also the “thick” local cultures which influence overall quality of life.

 Many extraordinary speakers come to reSITE 2016: Cities in Migration.